 - Advocating for, or encouraging, any of the above behavior

 Participants asked to stop any harassing behavior are expected to comply immediately.

 Exhibitors and sponsors are also subject to the anti-harassment policy.
 In particular, exhibitors and sponsors should not use sexualized images, activities, or other material.
 Exhibitor staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 If a participant engages in harassing behavior, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes warning the offender or removal from the conference with no refund.

 Event organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

 We expect participants to follow these rules at all event venues and event-related social activities.

 Contact Information and our process for handling harassment:

 If you have an urgent matter, please contact one of the conference staff:

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
-Conference and Distilled staff can be identified by our black lanyards.
+Conference staff can be identified by black lanyards.
 Harassment and other code of conduct violations reduce the value of our event for everyone.
 We want you to be happy at our event.
 People like you make our event a better place.
 You can make a report either personally or anonymously.